Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 July 23: The seven-day average for new cases is 48,041, up 273 percent since July Fourth

-By the end of that week, Zients and his team concluded a new approach was needed — one that would prod the unvaccinated and call out leaders who the White House saw as blocking progress.
+By the end of that week, Zients and his team had concluded that a new approach was needed — one that would prod the unvaccinated and call out leaders whom the White House saw as blocking progress.

 “My team gets together and we argue, ‘What are the levers available to us with government to tackle this virus?
 What, what, what more can we do?’ ” Zients said.